hadamove/poms/README.md

 # WebGPU in Rust

-This project uses WebGPU implementation in Rust - [wgpu](https://github.com/gfx-rs/wgpu) to implement simple frameworks that is capable of rending protein molecules both on native and the web (WebAssembly).
+This project uses WebGPU implementation in Rust - [wgpu](https://github.com/gfx-rs/wgpu) to implement simple framework that is capable of rending protein molecules both on native and the web (WebAssembly).
 The project also aims to benchmark the API's maturity and performance and see if it is adequate for large molecule rendering.

 ## Setup